 For part time jobs, the following requirements apply.
 Roles must be posted in Handshake as “Part Time” job type, and must be approved at each school in order to send campaigns to students at that school.
 Campaigns will be delivered to those students who have selected “Part Time” work as a preference in their profile.

-Campaigns are intended for the promotion of Jobs, Events, Fairs, Ambassadors to relevant students, and must relate to a legitimate employment opportunity.
+Campaigns are intended for the promotion of Jobs, Events, Fairs, Advocates to relevant students, and must relate to a legitimate employment opportunity.
 Any campaign for purposes beyond this requires approval from Handshake.
 Examples of campaigns requiring approval include surveys, promotion of social media accounts, and networking opportunities not related to recruiting.

 - Only activated students who agree to Handshake’s Terms of Service receive messages are able to be messaged by employers.